-Ceramicist Emily Gardiner is embarking on a new project with the Trust to improve long-term transplant patients' experience on Rowan ward at Harefield Hospital, by transforming their view out the windows to become a vibrant and contemporary landscape.
+Ceramicist Emily Gardiner is embarking on a new project with the hospitals, to improve long-term transplant patients' experience on Rowan ward at Harefield Hospital, by transforming their view out the windows to become a vibrant and contemporary landscape.

 The ceramic sculptures, suggestive of the warmth of the Mediterranean sun and sea will allow viewers to contemplate and project their own meaning onto them.

 We are currently fundraising to deliver the ceramic sculptures, with a view to add the nature element in the future.